 Our Provider Relations and Education staff focuses on providing training and support to health care professionals.
-They serve as liaisons between BlueChoice and the health care community to promote positive relationships through continued education and problem resolution.
+It serves as liaisons between BlueCross and the health care community to promote positive relationships through continued education and problem resolution.
 The staff is available for on-site office training and participation in regional practice manager meetings.

-If you have a training request or question about a topic - such as compliance requirements, electronic claim filing updates and changes or problem identification/resolution - please contact the Provider Education department by calling 803-264-4730, emailing your provider advocate or using the Provider Education Contact Form available at www.BlueChoiceSC.com/providers/provider-education-contact-form.
+If you have a training request or question about a topic - such as compliance requirements, electronic claim filing updates and changes or problem identification/resolution - please contact the Provider Education department by calling 803-264-4730, emailing your provider advocate or using the Provider Advocate Contact Form available on www.BlueChoiceSC.com.